 In considering the overall risk, the ability to provide a fire protection response must be considered.
-There is one structural fire district that provides fire response within the planning area.
+One structural fire district that provides fire response within the planning area.
 In addition, wildland fire agencies provide fire response for areas of state and federal protection.
-Two communities within the greater La Pine WUI boundary are not protected by the La Pine Rural Fire Protection District: Wickiup Acres and Section 36 (Darlene Way).
-Both areas are afforded wildland fire protection by ODF.
 When local resources are fully engaged, all agencies can request additional resources through the State of Oregon and request federal resources through the Pacific Northwest Coordination Center.